Homemade Hoagie Rolls

 Step 3

 Let the dough rise.
-Grease a large bowl with canola or olive oil.
+Grease a large bowl with oil.
 Remove the dough from the mixer, and form it into a ball.
-Then place it in the bowl, and cover it with a clean dishtowel.
-Place the bowl in a quiet corner of your kitchen and let rise until approximately doubled in size.
-The rise may be different each time and will vary depending on where you live.
+Then place it in the bowl and cover it with a clean dishtowel.
+Place the bowl in a warm corner of your kitchen and let rise until approximately doubled in size.
+The rise may be different each time and will vary depending on several factors.

 Step 4